microsoft/windows-ai-studio-templates/configs/mistral-7b/README.md

 ## Remote Development
 ### Prerequisites
-1. To run the model fine-tuning in your remote Azure Container App Environment, your subscription has enough GPU capacity.
+1. To run the model fine-tuning in your remote Azure Container App Environment, make sure your subscription has enough GPU capacity.
 Submit a [support ticket](https://azure.microsoft.com/support/create-ticket/) to request the required capacity for your application.
 [Get More Info about GPU capacity](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview)
 2. Make sure you have a [HuggingFace account](https://huggingface.co/) and [generate an access token](https://huggingface.co/docs/hub/security-tokens)
 3. Accept the LICENSE of [Mistral](https://huggingface.co/mistralai/Mistral-7B-v0.1) on HuggingFace.